Families Unite!

 Still want more details?

-Check out this video from volunteer Mandy Hicks (2024) who compiled her photos to explain her week-long trip in Tegucigalpa with Chispa Project.
-Each trip is different, but this is a great, detailed example of the hard work (and fun!) that goes into installing a new library on our regular, 8-day trips.
+Check out this video from Rotarian volunteer Mandy Hicks (2024) who compiled her photos to explain her week-long trip in Tegucigalpa with Chispa Project.
+Each trip is different, but this is a great, detailed example of the hard work (and fun!) that goes into installing a new library.